xanmankey/FishingForPhish/docs/api.rst

 * closeSelenium(self)
       Calls self.driver.close() and self.driver.quit().
 Should be called once the scraping process has finished.
+* initializeBS(self, html)
+      Creates a Beautiful Soup instance BS.
+Not called with initializeAll() as it cannot parse html without having any html as input.
+Typically called after storing the driver.page_source in an html variable.
 * shorten(self, url)
       Uses pyshorteners to create a shortened version of the url with 5 unique characters at the end; those characters are then incorporated into the filename in a _<self.id>_<5 characters>.png filename that can be reverse engineered to get the url from a filename with a specific id (database functionality makes this process even easier, and is recommended).
 * expand(self, urlID)
       Takes the 5 characters used at the end of a filename (excluding .png) as input, and expands and returns the original url.
 * generateFilename(self, url)
       A convenience method for generating a filename to name all the files associated with a website (returns a filename structured as _<self.id>_<5 characters>).
-* initializeBS(self, html)
+* siteValidation(self, url)
-      Creates a Beautiful Soup instance BS.
-Not called with initializeAll() as it cannot parse html without having any html as input.
-Typically called after storing the driver.page_source in an html variable.
+      Check to make sure there is no error upon making a website request; specifically checks for errors while trying to access the website and it's url using Selenium, as well as checks for a 404 error using the requests library.
 * saveScreenshot(self, url)
       Takes a url as input, uses selenium.screenshot in combination with a workaround involving website width, height, and automated scrolling to screenshot the entire website.
 Screenshot can be found in the <dataDir>/screenshots directory and uses the naming structure returned by the generateFilename method.
-* siteValidation(self, url)
-      Check to make sure there is no error upon making a website request; specifically checks for errors while trying to access the website and it's url using Selenium, as well as checks for a 404 error using the requests library.
 * getTime(self)
       Gets the current time based on time zone; only called if database functionality is enabled.
+* goFish(self)
+      Automates the scraping process; iterates over the provided urlFile, validates the url (based on checks from Selenium and Requests), and parses html, css, and screenshots, initializes BS and the database, gets the time, and passes all the initialized data (dataDir, driver, database, BS, cursor, connection, id, classVal, and errors) in a dictionary, resources.

 page
 ----